agentmodels/webppl-agents/scratch/gridworldSpec.md

 BIG:
 - write the chapter explaining the library
 - rename REPO
-- remove examples
+- remove deprecated examples and install some working ones (copied from agentmodels)
-- gridworld draw should take pomdps and any kind of trajectory. also need a display for POMDPs!

 ### Gridworld viz: